 We are your experts in all matters regarding study abroad and international exchange.
-We are here to support you before and during your stay at Bucerius.
-You can count on our expertise and experience with international students and the various issues that accompany a study abroad experience.
+We will support before and during your time at Bucerius, so you can concentrate on making the best of your experience in Hamburg.

 Bucerius does not have any on-campus or dormitory housing of its own.
 However, the campus is easily accessible by public transportation and the International Office actively assists you in finding suitable accommodation.